 Meditation has many health benefits.
 Better sleep and anxiety relief are some of them.
-There are different meditation techniques that promote sleep and help combat anxiety effectively.
+Different meditation techniques promote sleep and help combat anxiety effectively.

 I recommend to try them all and find out which one suits you better.
 If you are having a hard time falling asleep or suffering from racing thoughts before going to bed, continue reading to see how practicing meditation regularly will help you.

-Following instructions in a peaceful environment makes it easier to get results when starting out with meditation.
-It helps easing into a comfortable state and acquiring stability of mind.
+Following instructions in a peaceful environment makes it easier to get results when starting with meditation.
+It helps to ease into a comfortable state and acquire stability of mind.
 Making it part of a bedtime routine has many times shown improvement in sleep quality and stress relief.

-Main point: Guided meditation is recommended for beginners with no background in any style of practice, especially if they want to use meditation for sleep and anxiety relief.
+Main point: Guided meditation is recommended for beginners with no background in any style of practice.
 Listen to some of the audio tracks available and decide which one you feel the most comfortable with.
 It will help you relax and stabilize your thoughts for better sleep quality and peace of mind.

 Deep breathing techniques begin by learning how to control breathing consciously at a slow pace.
-Breathing with the abdomen rather than with the chest is part of most meditation styles and help relax for sleep and fight anxiety.
+Breathing with the abdomen rather than with the chest is part of most mediation styles and help relax before sleep and fight anxiety.

-Make sure you breath in slowly through the nose and breath out through the mouth, only using your abdomen and not moving your chest.
-It is also important to exhale long enough to empty the lungs completely and avoid hyperventilation.
+Making sure you breathe in slowly through the nose and breath out through the mouth, only using your abdomen and not moving your chest.
+It is also important to exhale long enough to empty the lungs and avoid hyperventilation.

-Practicing progressive muscle relaxation to sleep, fight insomnia and anxiety.
+3. Use progressive muscle relaxation to sleep, fight insomnia and anxiety

 Progressive muscle relaxation should take 10 to 15 minutes to get comfortable, breathe deeply, then tense and relax different muscle groups in the body.
-Relieving muscle tension leads to mental relaxation as well by helping focusing on the core parts of the body instead of worrying thoughts.
+Relieving muscle tension leads to mental relaxation as well by helping to focus on the core parts of the body instead of worrying thoughts.